NTFS for Mac: Free Options Explained (What's Truly Free & What's Not)

 You may specifically look for free NTFS for Mac solutions, hoping to avoid paid software.
 However, not all free options work the same way, and some come with serious limitations.

-Given that, follow this guide that explains:
+Given that, follow our guide that explains:

 • What free NTFS for Mac tools can actually do